 - Larger numbers of chickens per pen can nearly decimate the ground in one day.

-- Can be heavy to move without a special welded dolly.
+- It can be heavy to move without a specially welded dolly.
 I’ve had to move mine by dragging.
-I even lined the bottom with PVC, but it is still quite a pull to move it.
+I even lined the bottom with PVC, but moving it is still quite a pull.

-- You can run over chicks (kill or injure them) if you’re not very careful.
+- You can run over chicks and kill or injure them if you’re not careful.

-I’ve designed and built on a relatively new concept, the Chickshaw.
+I’ve designed and built on a relatively new concept: the Chickshaw, ChickShaw 2.0 and ChickShaw MiniMe.
 What sets the Chickshaw apart from other designs is that it can hold up to three dozen chickens and still be light enough for one man (or woman) to move the coop long distances through relatively treacherous territory.

 - Offers chickens fresh food when the coop is moved.